What is an Autoresponder?

-An email autoresponder is a tool used to send automated email sequences to a selected group/s of recipients, subscribers of a given email list.
+An email autoresponder is a tool to send automated email sequences to a selected group/s of recipients and subscribers of a given email list.

 Besides, autoresponder sequences allow you to automate your email marketing campaigns and focus on other significant aspects of your business.

-Many companies leverage email marketing automation services to schedule their autoresponder campaigns based on the actions a lead takes during the engagement process.
+Many companies leverage email marketing automation services to schedule their autoresponder campaigns based on a lead's actions during the engagement process.

 Segmentation breaks down your email list into specified smaller groups based on specific criteria such as demographics, psychographics, buyer personas, or stage in the sales cycle.